On this page..

 - Re-wilding — overworked lands returned to nature

-1. Food systems should restore, not destroy
+1. Agriculture should regenerate the soil, not destroy

 Under “Danger ahead” we saw that yesterday’s industrial agriculture kills the soil.
 Deep tilling burns through it like a bushfire through the soil.
 But worse, we’ve created a one-way nutrient flow of NPK fertilisers from the farm to the city and down the toilet out to sea.
 The world is currently losing 100,000km2 of arable land a year!
 How do we stop our soils drying up and blowing away?
 How do we reverse that one way nutrient flow?
 And could we feed the human race without even using any farmland in the first place?